medically-reviewed-iconClinically Reviewed

 Underreporting is the most significant pain point with pain during intercourse.
 Despite its prevalence, dyspareunia is considered a physical drawback, with many women not discussing it with healthcare providers.
 Here are some red flags to look out for if you've been experiencing painful intercourse for a while.

-Symptoms of dyspareunia
+Symptoms and types of dyspareunia

-For instance, you might feel like the penis, tampon, finger, or toy is" hitting a wall," a barrier inside the vagina that stops anything from going further in.
+For instance, you might feel like the penis, tampon, finger, or toy is ‘hitting a wall,’ a barrier inside the vagina that stops anything from going further in.
 If pushed further, it initiates a stinging ache.
 This barrier is a contracted pelvic floor muscle inside the vaginal canal, causing vaginismus, a cause of painful sex.

 When does it hurt?